ricasbp/ricasbp/README.md

   - Java Android application to help people with mobility difficulties in Lisbon.

 [ColorSnap](https://github.com/ricasbp/ColorSnap)
-  - AR Game done with Unity where you need to find the correct color pieces to be able to fit the main puzzle piece.
+  - Unity AR Game where you need to find the correct color pieces to be able to fit the main puzzle piece.

 [ProjectManagement](https://github.com/ricasbp/ProjectsManager)
   - Angular HTML Website for Project Managing.
 Done with MEAN FrameWork.